genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 For webserver mode only (ignored in standalone mode):

-- `batch_system_type`: local for run all jobs locally, sge or slurm to use a cluster scheduler.
+- `runner_type`: local for run all jobs locally, sge or slurm to use a cluster scheduler.

 ### Debug